RedwanParvez100/Manual-Testing/README.md

 6. **Bug Report**: Records of identified issues, defects, and anomalies found during testing, along with their status and resolution.

 7. **Test Matrix**: A matrix that provides an overview of test coverage and the status of individual test cases.

+## Getting Started
+To get started with this project, follow these steps:

+1. Clone this repository to your local machine,
+2. Open and review the respective documents for detailed information.

+## Reporting Issues
+If you have any suggestions or questions about this project, please don't hesitate to contact me at redwanparvez100@gmail.com .
+Alternatively, you are welcome to contribute by improving this `README.md` file or other documents in the repository.